-ICES Scientists are an integral part of the organization as they increase the breadth and depth of ICES research.
-ICES Scientists are independent researchers with a university academic appointment at the level of Assistant Professor or higher and who have experience using ICES data to conduct health services research.
-ICES Scientists enjoy access to all of the ICES data holdings and the value added by ICES faculty and staff over the many years of experience using these data.
-ICES Scientists are appointed to the ICES Research Program which best fits their interests and, as such, become members of a network of health services researchers from across Ontario.
+ICES scientists are independent researchers with a university academic appointment at the level of assistant professor or higher and who have experience using ICES data to conduct health services research.
+ICES scientists enjoy access to all ICES data holdings.
+ICES scientists are appointed to the ICES Research Program which best fits their interests and, as such, become members of a network of health services researchers from across Ontario.

-All initial Scientist appointments at ICES are probationary.
-Appointment is contingent on:
+All initial scientist appointments at ICES are probationary and are contingent on:

-- Funds to carry out the proposed program of research.
-These funds may come from any of a number of sources, such as grants, departmental funds or funds from a mentor or collaborator's grant.
+- Funds to carry out the proposed program of research from sources such as grants, departmental funds or funds from a mentor or collaborator's grant.
 Applicants need not hold a grant for ICES research personally at the time of their application for appointment.

-For more information on how to apply for an ICES Scientist appointment or to complete an appointment application package, see Scientist Applications.
-You may also contact the appropriate Program Administrator for further information.
+For more information on how to apply for an ICES scientist appointment or to complete an appointment application package, see Scientist Applications.
+You may also contact the appropriate research program coordinator for further information.

 Collaborations with investigators external to ICES require an ICES principal investigator or co-investigator on the grant or project.
 The ICES co-investigator will participate fully in the research project and is the responsible party within ICES.
 The ICES investigator is expected to attend all project meetings, co-direct the analysis, and ensure that all ICES policies and procedures are followed.

-It is important to determine whether ICES data is available to answer the research question.
-For more information on data availability, refer to the Data Dictionary.
 For more information on research collaboration opportunities, please contact an ICES scientist.
-Our complete listing of ICES faculty is organized by Research Program and includes the scientist’s primary research content areas.
+Our complete listing of ICES faculty is also available by research program and includes the scientist’s primary research content areas.